 • in case they need to access CCS once their certificate or determination finishes.

-If an individual has been receiving ACCS (child wellbeing) for 6 months or more they will be exempt from the activity test for a further 18 months for the child, once ACCS (child wellbeing) has ceased.
+If an individual has been receiving ACCS (child wellbeing) for 6 months or more they will not be required to report their recognised participation for a further 18 months for the child, once ACCS (child wellbeing) has ceased.

-Individuals eligible for the ACCS (transition to work) are subject to the CCS activity test.
+Individuals eligible for the ACCS (transition to work) will need to report their hours of recognised participation.

-Act reference: FAAct Schedule 2 clause 11 Individual's activity test result, clause 15 Child wellbeing result
+Act reference: FAAct Schedule 2 clause 11 Individual's subsidised hours result, clause 15 Child wellbeing result

 Paid work